-- F.1.3.3 For the purposes of these conditions of tender, the following definitions apply: - conflict of interest means any situation in which: a) - i) someone in a position of trust has competing professional or personal interests which make it difficult to fulfil his or her duties impartially; - an individual or organisation is in a position to exploit a professional or ii) official capacity in some way for their personal or corporate benefit; or - iii) incompatibility or contradictory interests exist between an employee and the organisation which employs that employee. - comparative offer means the price after the factors of a non-firm price and all b) unconditional discounts it can be utilised to have been taken into consideration; - corrupt practice means the offering, giving, receiving or soliciting of anything of c) value to influence the action of the employer or his staff or agents in the tender process: - fraudulent practice means the misrepresentation of the facts in order to d) influence the tender process or the award of a contract arising from a tender offer to the detriment of the employer, including collusive practices intended to establish prices at artificial levels; - organization means a company, firm, enterprise, association or other legal entity, e) whether incorporated or not, or a public body; and - f) functionality means the measurement according to the predetermined norms of a service or commodity designed to be practical and useful, working or operating, taking into account quality, reliability, viability and durability of a service and technical capacity and ability of a tenderer.
+- a) conflict of interest means any situation in which: - i) someone in a position of trust has competing professional or personal interests which make it difficult to fulfil his or her duties impartially; - ii) an individual or organisation is in a position to exploit a professional or official capacity in some way for their personal or corporate benefit; or - iii) incompatibility or contradictory interests exist between an employee and the organisation which employs that employee. - b) comparative offer means the price after the factors of a non-firm price and all unconditional discounts it can be utilised to have been taken into consideration; - corrupt practice means the offering, giving, receiving or soliciting of anything of value to influence the action of the employer or his staff or agents in the tender process; - d) fraudulent practice means the misrepresentation of the facts in order to influence the tender process or the award of a contract arising from a tender offer to the detriment of the employer, including collusive practices intended to establish prices at artificial levels; - e) organization means a company, firm, enterprise, association or other legal entity, whether incorporated or not, or a public body; and - f) functionality means the measurement according to the predetermined norms of a service or commodity designed to be practical and useful, working or operating, taking into account quality, reliability, viability and durability of a service and technical capacity and ability of a tenderer.